Makonede/LinkCannon/README.md

 - A homebrewed Nintendo Switch running [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere)
 - [Python] 3.11+
-- A dump of `Pack/Bootup_USen.pack` from Breath of the Wild 1.6.0
+- A dump of `Pack/Bootup_USen.pack` and `System/Resource/ResourceSizeTable.product.srsizetable`
+from Breath of the Wild 1.6.0

 To install Link Cannon: